yiisoft/yii2/docs/guide/basics.md

 Component and Object
 --------------------

-Yii 2.0 breaks the `CComponent` class in 1.1 into two classes: `Object` and `Component`.
+Classes of the Yii framework usually extend from one of the two base classes [[Object]] and [[Component]].
+These classes provide useful features that are added automatically to all classes extending from them.

-The `Object` class is a lightweight base class that allows defining class properties via getters and setters.
-The `Component` class extends from `Object` and supports the event feature and the behavior feature.
+The `Object` class provides the [configuration and property feature](../api/base/Object.md).
+The `Component` class extends from `Object` and adds [event handling](events.md) and [behaviors](behaviors.md).

-If your class does not need the event or behavior feature, you should consider using `Object` as the base class.
-This is usually the case for classes that represent basic data structures.
+`Object` is usually used for classes that represent basic data structures while `Component` is used for application components and other classes that implement higher logic.

 Object Configuration
 --------------------

-The `Object` class introduces a uniform way of configuring objects.
-Any descendant class of `Object` should declare its constructor (if needed) in the following way so that it can be properly configured:
+The [[Object]] class introduces a uniform way of configuring objects.
+Any descendant class of [[Object]] should declare its constructor (if needed) in the following way so that it can be properly configured:

 ```php